J. Courtney Sullivan: Biography

 Sullivan grew up outside Boston, Massachusetts.
 She attended Smith College in Northampton, Massachusetts, where she majored in Victorian literature and received the Ellen M. Hatfield Memorial Prize for best short story, the Norma M. Leas prize for excellence in written English, and the Jeanne MacFarland Prize for excellent work in Women's Studies.

 She graduated in 2003, then moved to New York City and began working at Allure.
 Sullivan later moved to The New York Times, where she worked for four years.
 Her writing has since appeared in The New York Times Book Review, the Chicago Tribune, New York magazine, the New York Observer, Men's Vogue, Elle, and Glamour, among many others.

 Sullivan comes from an Irish-Catholic family where many of the women go by their middle rather than first names.
 Her first piece for Allure was published under the name "Courtney Sullivan," but she added the J back in shortly thereafter.

 She self-identifies as a feminist, a stance that has been reflected in both her fiction and nonfiction work.
 In 2006, she wrote a piece for the New York Times "Modern Love" column about her experiences in the dating world, and in 2010 she co-edited a feminist essay collection titled Click: When We Knew We Were Feminists.
 Her novels deal prominently with relationships between female characters.
 In 2017, Sullivan wrote the foreword to a new edition of one of her childhood favorites, Anne of Green Gables, published by Penguin Classics.

 Sullivan lives with her husband, Kevin Johannesen, and their son, in Carroll Gardens, Brooklyn.
 She was raised Roman Catholic.
-She now considers herself a "lapsed Catholic" but still prays and visits an abbey on retreats.
+Sullivan now considers herself a "lapsed Catholic," but still prays and visits an abbey on retreats.